APPLICATIONS FOR THE 2025 ASEF JUNIOR FELLOWSHIPS ARE OPEN

 Ule Jernej

-Professor, Department of Molecular Neuroscience, University College London & The Francis Crick Institute
+Professor, Department of Basic and Clinical Neuroscience, King’s College London & The Francis Crick Institute

 About professor